Khairatabad

-Khairatabad is a neigbbourhood in Hyderabad, Telangana, India.
+Khairatabad is a neigbourhood in Hyderabad, Telangana, India.
 It is a mandal in the Secunderabad Revenue division of Hyderabad District.
 This is a Zone in the Greater Hyderabad Municipal Corporation.
 There are five circles in this zone namely Mehdipatnam (12), Karwan (13), Goshamahal (14), Khairatabad (17) and Jubilee Hills (18).
 There are four wards under this Khairatabad circle, they are Khairtabad (91), Somajiguda (97), Ameerpet (98) and Sanathnagar (100).

+Etymology

+The area is named after a Khair-un-Nissa, whose tomb is located next to the Khairtabad Mosque though the access is to the back of the monument.
+This tomb could be that of Khair-un-Nissa, the wife of Captain James Achilles Kirkpatrick mentioned in the 2002 book White Mughals by William Dalrymple.